w3f/polkadot-wiki/docs/learn/learn-teleport.md

 import RPC from "./../../components/RPC-Connection";

-One of the main properties that Polkadot and Kusama bring to the ecosystems is decentralized blockchain interoperability.
-This interoperability allows for asset teleportation: the process of moving assets, such as coins, tokens, or NFTs, between chains (parachains) to use them as you would any other asset native to that chain.
-Interoperability is possible through [XCM](learn-xcm.md) and [SPREE modules](learn-spree.md), which together ensure that assets are not lost or duplicated across multiple chain.
+One of the main properties that {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
+brings to the blockchain industry is secure interoperability.
+This interoperability allows for **asset teleportation**, i.e., the process of moving assets (such as fungible and non-fungible tokens) between chains (parachains) to use them as any other asset native to that chain.
+Interoperability is possible through [XCM](learn-xcm.md) and [SPREE modules](learn-spree.md), which together ensure that assets are not lost or duplicated across multiple chains.

 :::info Walk-through video tutorial about teleporting assets

 See [this technical explainer video](https://youtu.be/3tE9ouub5Tg) to learn how to teleport assets from Kusama to the Asset Hub.
-The same procedure applies to teleporting between Polkadot and the Polkadot Asset Hub, or between any other parachain.
+The same procedure applies to teleporting between Polkadot and the Polkadot Asset Hub, or any other parachain.

 :::